Raretiktokusername/TikTok-UserName-Changer/readme.md

-## Hi this is a arabic username tiktok changer, it used python to run.
+## Hi this is a TikTok username changer, it used python to run.
 - if face any issues please contact me at [Discord](https://discord.com/users/594841545929129985)